cloud-gov/cg-site/content/docs/services/intro.md

 "Brokers" are the invisible integrators that enable you to set up managed service instances in cloud.gov in a consistent and self-service fashion.
 A broker offers a simple API that manages the service instance lifecycle.
 You can run your own broker to make a service from outside cloud.gov available through cloud.gov's marketplace.

 *Note that when you extend the cloud.gov marketplace with your own broker, the cloud.gov team cannot vouch for the security or compliace of the brokered services.
-You should consider the security and compliance impact of the services you broker yourself.*
+You will need to document and authorize your own brokered services in accordance with  your agency's compliance requirements.*

 We've supplied a [tutorial to help you understand how to operate your own broker](https://github.com/18F/cf-byo-broker), including instructions for deploying some sample brokers into cloud.gov.
 Once you've reviewed this tutorial, you may want to investigate some of the [community-supported broker add-ons for Cloud Foundry](https://github.com/cloudfoundry-community?q=broker) such as the [app-autoscaler](https://github.com/cloudfoundry-incubator/app-autoscaler).